 The gender pay gap is the difference between what women earn on average and what men earn on average.
 This is usually expressed as the ratio of women’s average hourly earnings to men’s.

-In 2016 New Zealand women earned on average $26.05 an hour compared with an average of $30.11 for men - that is, women earned 86.4% of men's earnings, a gap of 13.6%.
-This comes from Statistics NZ's Labour Market data, now collected by Household Labour Force Survey in June and made available each October.
+In June 2017 New Zealand women earned on average $26.70 an hour compared with an average of $30.74 for men - that is, women earned 86.9% of men's earnings, a gap of 13.1%.
+This is a slight improvement on 2016.
+This data comes from Statistics NZ's Labour Market data, now collected by Household Labour Force Survey in June and made available 1 September.

 For several years women's average ordinary time hourly pay rate has hovered around 85-86% of men's.
-There was an improvement from 85.9% in June 2011 to 87.3% in June 2012 - which may have been partly due to stagnation in average wages for Pacific and Asian men in that year, but this year's downturn confirms there is no overall trend towards improvement of women's wages.
+There was an improvement from 85.9% in June 2011 to 87.3% in June 2012 - which may have been partly due to stagnation in average wages for Pacific and Asian men in that year, but recent downturns confirm there has been no overall trend towards improvement of women's wages.

 the gender pay gap has been slow, as the graph shows.
 It narrowed quickly following The Equal